-Over one hundred and twenty five years ago, representatives of workers met in Manchester and Birmingham to establish trade unions which grew during the latter part of the 19th century and throughout the 20th century, to form, in 1947, what is now the Union of Shop, Distributive and Allied Workers.
-In 1991, Usdaw celebrated a 'Century of Service' to those workers in shops, factories, offices, warehouses and other areas where the Union has representative and negotiating responsibilities.
+Over one hundred and twenty five years ago, representatives of workers met in Manchester and Birmingham to establish the Trade Unions for retail workers.
+These Unions grew during the latter part of the 19th century and throughout the 20th century, to form, in 1947, what is now the Union of Shop, Distributive and Allied Workers.

 We can take pride in the knowledge that our Union is undoubtedly a credit to the pioneers who have sacrificed so much in the past to contribute to our development.

 Over one hundred and twenty five years of active Usdaw history obviously cannot be fully recorded here.
 However, we have attempted to highlight some of the historical events, which will convey the struggles and achievements of those who have contributed to this Union's history.